stefanbschneider/old-blog/_posts/2021-02-15-rllib-private-cluster.md

 Ensure the head node's public SSH key is registered as authorized key (in `ssh/authorized_keys`) in all worker nodes.
 The head node's private key path should be configured in the `cluster.yaml`.

+{% include info.html text="In fact, the private key configured in `cluster.yaml` is the private key of the local laptop that controls the cluster.
+Not the head node." %}

 ### `ray` command

 The `ray` command needs to be available on all cluster nodes.
+If the `ray` command is not available on the cluster, trying to start the cluster will crash with the error `Command 'ray' not found ...
+Failed to setup head node.`.

 If `ray` is installed in a virtual environment, the easiest option is to automatically source the virtualenv on each login.
 Particularly, adding the following line to `.bashrc` will source the virtualenv:
 ```